elliotjreed/haveibeenpwned/README.md

 # Have I Been Pwned PHP

-PHP 8.1 or above is required.
-For PHP 7.4 to 8.0 please use verison 1.2.x.
+PHP 8.4 or above is required.
+For PHP 8.1 please use 2.0.0.
+For PHP 7.4 to 8.0 please use version 1.2.0.

 ## Usage